isaglzcis/isaglzcis/README.md

 - 👋 Hi, I’m @isaglzcis
-- Im from Mexico, San Luis Potosí
+-  I'm from Mexico, San Luis Potosí
-- I'm 22 years old
+- I'm 22 years old
+- I'm student in the UASLP
+- I work part time as a dental assistant

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...